Tapha/vue3-dynamic-tabs/README.md

 - Set tab buttons to be wherever you want.
 - Style tabs to look however you want.

-This is how they can be used:
+This is how it can be used:
 =
 ```html
 <div>